Energinet-DataHub/green-energy-hub/README.md

         - Close down metering point
         - Connection of metering point with status new
         - Change of settlement method
-        - Disconnection and reconnection of metering point
+        - Disconnection and reconnecting of metering point
         - Meter management
         - Update production obligation
         - Request for service from grid company